mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 Mixpanel converts the timezone to your project timezone before writing the event to Mixpanel data stores.
 Mixpanel sets project timezones by city or region.
 If a city or region observes Daylight Savings Time, the ingestion offset adjusts appropriately.

 >Note: As of 11 Jan 2023, all new projects store their data in UTC.
-Changing timezone for any project under project settings only affects the timezone in which Mixpanel outputs results.
-You will no longer see a gap or spike in events after changing timezone now.
+Changing the timezone for any project under project settings only affects the timezone in which Mixpanel outputs results.
+You will no longer see a gap or spike in events after changing the timezone now.

 ### Changing your Timezone